 Tim Thorpe, is the executive director of Pathways Health Crisis Resource Center, a non-profit volunteer-sustained organization that provides programs and an environment designed to provide complementary therapy services and programs for people with life-threatening illness.
 Along with staff of three, he oversees community relations and outreach, program & services development and funding sustainability.
 Thorpe’s career includes experience in for-profit business planning, marketing and advertising executive with strong strategic, media and communications planning background.
 Throughout his career, he has built strong non-profit expertise through experiences with various organizations focused on social services, arts, education, youth and elderly.
 This includes the development and monitoring of organization guidelines and governance, organization expansion, community relationship building, site visits, and marketing planning.

-Florence Wright, MSW, LICSW, CAPSW is a clinical social worker and palliative care specialist who joined the MCDES board of directors in 2015, and is the MCDES Board Vice Chair.
+Florence Wright, MSW, LICSW, is a clinical social worker and palliative care specialist who joined the MCDES Board of Directors in 2015, and is the current MCDES Chair.
 Florence earned her Master’s Degree at the University of Saint Thomas/Saint Catherine University School of Social Work where she was an Area of Emphasis in Aging Scholar.
-She is a graduate of the two-year palliative care clinical social work fellowship program at the University of Minnesota Medical Center/Fairview.
-As a fellow Florence served on both the inpatient consult service and in the outpatient clinic.
-She has co-authored published research on attrition in psychotherapy, developed patient/family educational materials and created a model for psychosocial care of Extracorporeal Membrane Oxygenation (ECMO) patients and families.
-She enjoys teaching and has provided education to patients and families, medical staff, community members, and has presented at the state and national level.
-Florence’s clinical interests include palliative care integration in the ICU setting, children’s adjustment to a family member’s illness, and behavioral interventions for symptom management.
+Following graduate school, Florence went on to complete the Palliative Care Clinical Social Work Fellowship Program at MHealth/Fairview.
+She enjoys teaching and regularly provides education to patients and families, medical staff, community members, and has presented at the state and national level.
+Florence’s clinical interests include palliative care integration in the ICU setting, children’s adjustment to a family member’s illness, and medical ethics.